verilog-to-routing/vtr-verilog-to-routing/doc/src/tutorials/arch/timing_modeling/index.rst

 Sequential block (with internal paths)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Some primitives represent more complex architecture primitives, and have timing paths which are contained completely within the block.
+Some primitives represent more complex architecture primitives, which have timing paths contained completely within the block.

 The model below specifies a sequential single-port RAM.
 The ports ``we``, ``addr``, and ``data`` are sequential inputs, while the port ``out`` is a sequential output.